 The following recommendations are not binding in any manner upon any member of ACEC-SK.
-However, they are approved by the ACEC-SK Board of Directors for the guidance and benefit of the General Guidelines For Fees Charged by Professional Engineers and Geoscientists public and members as reflecting a fair and reasonable valuation of professional services rendered by engineering and geoscience consultants.
+However, they are approved by the ACEC-SK Board of Directors for the guidance and benefit of the public and members as reflecting a fair and reasonable valuation of professional services rendered by engineering and geoscience consultants.